-- Where and how the recording will be used, i.e. major broadcast with massive audience vs. company YouTube channel with 122 subscribers
+- Where and how the recording will be used, i.e. major broadcast with a massive audience vs. a company YouTube channel with 122 subscribers

 - How long the recording will be in action, i.e. one week, one year, forever and ever

-- Length of the script, i.e. 30-second radio commercial, two-hour documentary
+- Length of the script, i.e. 30-second radio commercial, a two-hour documentary

 - Format needed for final recording, i.e. MP3, AIFF, .wav file

 - Delivery deadline, i.e. one hour, 24 hours, two days, one week

-- Interest in using a phone patch that lets you listen in and contribute to recording session
+- Interest in using a phone patch that lets you listen in and contribute to a recording session

-Each voice-over actor has his or her own rate scale, with multiple factors going into determining pricing.
+Each voice-over actor has his or her own rate scale, with multiple factors going into determining price.
 If you’re curious about the rate scale, simply ask.
 The same holds true for anything else that may be on your mind.
 Personally, I use a rate scale as a template, but try my best to be flexible within each client’s specific budget.

-Remember, a professional voice-over actor wants to make your job easier and engage in fruitful collaboration, while being paid a reasonable and fair fee for their work.
+Remember, a professional voice-over actor wants to make your job easier and engage in fruitful collaboration while being paid a reasonable and fair fee for their work.
 Trust should be enjoyed on both ends of the partnership.
-Find a voice-over actor that fits the bill on all of above while providing a voice that makes your project shine, and you’ve found yourself a keeper.
+Find a voice-over actor that fits the bill on all of the above while providing a voice that makes your project shine, and you’ve found yourself a keeper.

 Keep the person in your contact list for additional voice-over projects down the line, or even to ask then for other voice talent recommendations if you or others in your company need a different sounding or type of voice for upcoming projects.
 That way you can refrain from ever moving on to Step 6, which is to start the search process all over again.